Dynamic Strategy Adaptation in Multi-Agent Environments with Large Language Models: Introduction

 \item We formalize symbolic feedback in multi-agent coordination by adapting game-theoretic principles such as belief revision, strategic consistency, and role alignment into a reinforcement learning-compatible reward-shaping pipeline.
-This symbolic layer guides agents toward cooperative behaviors by enforcing priors on mutual belief, future intent, and role commitment, without requiring full observability or centralized policy access.

-\item Across five randomized, high-noise environments, including joint observation noise and delayed timing inputs, the results show that the proposed PPO-LLM agents achieved up to a 26\% improvement in average episodic return compared to PPO-only baselines.
-These gains were robust across different seeds and included rare successful completions under adversarial disruptions, where baseline agents consistently failed.
+This symbolic layer guides agents toward cooperative behaviors by enforcing priors on mutual belief, future intent, and role commitment, without requiring full observability or centralized policy access. \item Across four randomized, high-noise Overcooked-AI regimes (Noise, Delay, and Combo, together with the clean No Noise reference), empirical results show that PPO+LLM provides modest but measurable robustness benefits.
+In the most challenging combined-noise setting, PPO+LLM recovers approximately one reward unit relative to PPO-only baselines (about 2.6\% of the 40-point penalty floor), indicating improved stability under simultaneous observation noise and timing penalties.
+These gains are consistent across seeds and reflect the framework’s ability to preserve cooperative task flow under perturbations.

-\item In terms of real-time performance, PPO-LLM agents operated with an average per-action latency of 1.03 to 1.05 milliseconds, inclusive of prompt generation and LLM inference.
-This satisfies Overcooked-AI’s latency thresholds and confirms the framework’s suitability for deployment in real-time multi-agent infrastructures with frequent decision cycles.